-TB skin tests and documentation are also covered under the Ontario Health Insurance Plan (OHIP) for:
+A TB skin test and documentation are not covered under OHIP for the following scenarios:

 The cost of a TB skin test varies.
-Call your health care provider, local walk-in-clinic or community health centre and ask about the cost.
+Call your health care provider, local walk-in-clinic or community health centre to ask about the cost.
 If you are a student, check with your school’s health services department about getting a TB skin test.

-For more information regarding your OHIP coverage, call the Ministry of Health and Long-Term Care INFO line: 1-800-664-8988.
+For more information regarding your OHIP coverage, call the Ministry of Health and Long-Term Care INFO line: 1-800-664-8988

 Toronto Public Health provides free TB skin tests: